 The different sections of the Great Wall

-The wall stretches in sections from the mountains of Xinjiang province in the far west of China all the way to Bohai Sea in the east and covers over 8,000 kilometres.
+The Great Wall stretches in sections from the mountains of Xinjiang province in the far west of China all the way to Bohai Sea in the east and covers over 8,000 kilometres.
 As a tourist, the sections of the wall you are most likely to hike are those near Beijing.

 Below are the names of the main sections of the Great Wall near Beijing